w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-origins.md

 ### Wish For Change

+The Root track is typically utilized for handling one referendum at a time due to the sensitive nature of Root calls.
+However, it has also been employed to convey network desires to various bodies within the network.
+These statements lack stateful logic impacting the network and could be evaluated simultaneously.
+They should not delay voting on proposals requiring Root or be obligated to queue.
+Although the approval/support criteria resemble Root, passing items on this track serves as a signal without conferring privileges.

 ### Staking Admin

 The origin for canceling slashes.
 This origin has the privilege to execute calls from the staking